Historic Mai-Kai reopens after $20 million remake

 The Molokai Bar: Back but better

-After being totally refurbished, much of the Molokai Bar is back as it was — only better.
+Stepping inside and heading for the Molokai Bar, you’ll find that after being totally refurbished, much of the area is back as it was — only better.
 You can still imagine yourself in a South Seas saloon in the 1800s.

 The iconic figurehead was removed from the bar during construction but has been returned to its place near a window.